plandes/clj-mkproj/README.md

 #### Command line help

-Get the command line usage by supplying no arguments
+Get the command line usage by supplying no arguments:
 ```sql
 $ mkproj
 describe	list all project configuration parameters